 The terms of the 2017 and 2020 Plans permit certain option holders to exercise options before their options are vested, subject to certain limitations.
 Upon early exercise, the awards become subject to a restricted stock agreement.
 The shares of restricted stock granted upon early exercise of the options are subject to the same vesting provisions in the original stock option awards.
 Shares issued as a result of early exercise that have not vested are subject to repurchase by the Company upon termination of the purchaser's employment, at the price paid by the purchaser.
-Such shares are not deemed to be issued for accounting purposes until they vest and are therefore excluded from shares outstanding and from basic and diluted net loss per share until the repurchase right lapses and the shares are no longer subject to the repurchase feature.
+While such shares have been issued, they are not considered outstanding for accounting purposes until they vest and are therefore excluded from shares used in determining loss per share until the repurchase right lapses and the shares are no longer subject to the repurchase feature.
 The liability is reclassified into common stock and additional paid-in capital as the shares vest and the repurchase right lapses.
-Accordingly, the Company has recorded the unvested portion of the exercise proceeds of \$475,000 and \$409,000 as a liability from the early exercise in the accompanying balance sheet as of March 31, 2020 and December 31, 2019, respectively.
-As of March 31, 2020 and December 31, 2019, there were \$269,000 and \$225,000 recorded in accrued liabilities, respectively, and \$206,000 and \$184,000 recorded in other long-term liabilities, respectively related to shares that were subject to repurchase.
+Accordingly, the Company has recorded the unvested portion of the exercise proceeds of \$311,000 and \$409,000 as a liability from the early exercise in the accompanying balance sheets as of September 30, 2020 and December 31, 2019, respectively.
+As of September 30, 2020 and December 31, 2019, there were \$198,000 and \$225,000 recorded in accrued liabilities, respectively, and \$113,000 and \$184,000 recorded in other long-term liabilities, respectively related to shares that were subject to repurchase.